Simon Goldberg

 Download CV

-Dr. Goldberg is an Associate Professor in the Department of Counseling Psychology and Core Faculty at the Center for Healthy Minds at the University of Wisconsin – Madison.
+Dr. Goldberg is an Associate Professor in the Department of Counseling Psychology and Core Faculty at the Center for Healthy Minds where he holds the Kellner Family Distinguished Chair in Education and Well-Being.
+He is affiliate faculty with the Department of Psychology.
 He conducts research on psychotherapy, with a specific emphasis on the effects of and mechanisms underlying meditation- and mindfulness-based interventions.
-He is currently completing a 5-year, NIH-funded K23 award focused on the delivery of meditation training through mobile health technology.
+His work has been funded by the National Institutes of Health (NCCIH, NIMH), the Advanced Research Projects Agency for Health (ARPA-H), the Templeton World Charity Foundation, among other funders.
 He has clinical experience working with military veterans and has conducted research on veteran mental health.
-He has served on the editorial board for the Journal of Counseling Psychology, Psychotherapy, and Psychotherapy Research.
-His work has been featured in The New York Times, The Atlantic, Today, CNBC, The Week, and Scientific American.
+He has served on the editorial board for the Journal of Counseling PsychologyPsychotherapy, Psychotherapy Research, American Psychologist, and Journal of Consulting and Clinical Psychology.
+His work has been featured in The New York TimesThe AtlanticTodayCNBCThe Week, and Scientific American.

 Education